marybeshaw/skill-building-program/how-to-make-content.md

 [badges-active/](Active Badges).
 Don't forget to make your content fun, free, and not too prescriptive.
 The program is meant to inspire self-learning, and not hand-holding.

+## Where to get content

+The internet.
+Try to get interactive tutorials first, then videos, articles, and eventually documentation sources if all else fails.
+The skill-building-program is meant to be fun and interactive first.
+We work best when standing on the shoulders of giants, so try to find the industry's best content before making your own if possible.